Why Charleston Contractors Are Adopting the '5-Minute Rule' for Customer Responses

 Myth 4: "What if it makes mistakes?"

-AI assistants are great at handling the 80% of calls that are straightforward: scheduling appointments, answering basic questions, capturing contact information, providing service area information.
+AI assistants are great at handling the bulk of calls that are straightforward: scheduling appointments, answering basic questions, capturing contact information, providing service area information.

-For the other 20%—complex situations, angry customers, unusual requests—the AI is smart enough to recognize when it's out of its depth.
+For the rest—complex situations, angry customers, unusual requests—the AI is smart enough to recognize when it's out of its depth.
 It gracefully transitions: "This sounds like something you should discuss directly with one of our experts.
-I'm sending them a message right now, and they'll call you back within 15 minutes."
+I'm sending them a message right now, and they'll call you back shortly."

 You maintain full control.
 The AI handles the routine, freeing you up for the situations that actually need your expertise.